Main

 • PARTNERSHIPS FOR THE GOALS

 Mineral & Metal Resources Mineral & Metal Resources Mineral and metal resources business development We will contribute to the stabilization and development of local economies through sustainable resource development that takes local communities into consideration.
 Cooperate with our project partners and the local communities, contribute to the development of national and local economies.
 Conduct sustainable development by monitoring legal systems and continuing dialogue with project partners and local communities.
-We are continuing dialogue with local governments, project partners and local communities.

 • REDUCED INEQUALITIES